TheEmilyAves/avian-nutrient-distributions/README.md

 * Name of output file - make sure to include .csv at end
 * Exceptions? - for this, say no (this code is not easily usable by others if you say yes)

-It should output a .csv file with the following columns:
+It should output a .csv file using the name you gave as input with the following columns:
-Column 0 - identification codes for individuals in your dataset Column 1 - sex of individuals in your dataset
+Column 0 - identification codes for individuals in your dataset;
+Column 1 - sex of individuals in your dataset;
-Column 2 - group individuals belong to (e.g. treatment group) Column 3 - type of tissue analyzed
+Column 2 - group individuals belong to (e.g. treatment group);
+Column 3 - type of tissue analyzed;
-Column 4 - total mass of tissue
+Column 4 - total mass of tissue;
-Column 5 - proportion of all carotenoids in a tissue out of total carotenoids in all tissues measured Column 6 - relative proportion of caroteonids in a tissue with respect to the tissue mass / body mass ratio Column 7 - concentration of all carotenoids in each tissue Column 8 - total amount of carotenoids in each tissue Column 9 - total carotenoids in all tissues in input file (same as Column 8 if only processing one tissue type) Column 10+ - concentration of each caroteonid peak (i.e. type) in separate columns
+Column 5 - proportion of all carotenoids in a tissue out of total carotenoids in all tissues measured;
+Column 6 - relative proportion of caroteonids in a tissue with respect to the tissue mass / body mass ratio;
+Column 7 - concentration of all carotenoids in each tissue;
+Column 8 - total amount of carotenoids in each tissue;
+Column 9 - total carotenoids in all tissues in input file (same as Column 8 if only processing one tissue type);
+Column 10+ - concentration of each caroteonid peak (i.e. type) in separate columns

 ## Prerequisites